Where do I submit/update my disclosure?

 When did NASS adopt the Disclosure Policy?

 NASS originally adopted its disclosure policy in January 2006.
 Significant revisions were made in October 2008 requiring disclosure of dollar amounts and establishing sanctions for non-compliance.
 It was not until NASS began its widespread implementation of the policy, in conjunction with annual committee appointments and abstract submissions for the 2009 Annual Meeting, that members started to use the new online disclosure module (accessed at http://disclosure.spine.org), resulting in questions about some of the practicalities of disclosure.
-Appropriate revisions to the disclosure policy were made by the Board of Directors, at the recommendation of the NASS Ethics Committee, at their February 2009 meeting.
+Appropriate revisions to the disclosure policy were made by the Board of Directors, at the recommendation of the NASS Committee on Ethics & Professionalism (previously called the Ethics Committee), at their February 2009 meeting.
 These changes were not substantive and dealt, rather, with practicalities of implementation and compliance.
 NASS recognizes that there are confidentiality agreements, legal issues, and practical barriers that might impact disclosure of more detailed information.

 What were the February 2009 changes?